lcsousapaula/website-CV/content/authors/admin/_index.md

 ## About Me

-Lucas C. de Sousa-Paula is a biologist with a Master of Science degree in Biological Sciences and a Doctor of Science degree (equivalent to a PhD) in Science.
-During his MSc and PhD courses in Brazil, he focused his research on phlebotomine sand flies and leishmanial parasites, with a background in population genetics, evolution, and bioinformatics.
-Additionally, Dr. Sousa-Paula collaborated on studies about other arthropod vectors (such as ticks) and pathogens (including Rickettsia spp. bacteria and Babesia spp. parasites), which helped to broaden his research interests to other vectors, parasites, and diseases.
-Currently, he is a Visiting Fellow Postdoc at the Rocky Mountain Laboratories (NIAID/NIH) in Hamilton, MT, USA, where he is receiving training in vector biology, with a focus on tick vector species and their genomic and transcriptomic aspects.
+Lucas C. de Sousa-Paula is a biologist with an MSc in Biological Sciences and a Doctor of Science degree (PhD equivalent) in Science.
+His research focuses on vector-borne diseases, ranging from classical biological studies on ticks and phlebotomine sand flies to omics approaches for investigating pathogen-vector interactions.